 It’s no mean feat to create a piece of software that is truly global.
 Even the banking industry with its strong investment in technology still often requires international customers to log into different portals for different countries.

-Choosing a HR software provider who offers a true global product puts businesses ahead of their competition.
+Choosing a global HR software provider who offers a true global product puts businesses ahead of their competition.
 But, what does a global HR software system really deliver?

 1. Full data view

 If you’re managing a business with staff in multiple locations across the world, you want to be able to see your full workforce in one platform.
 This allows you to slice and dice your reporting as desired, and enables cross-border succession planning.

 A full, global data view allows HR-related issues to be easily escalated to a head office if a manager needs help or isn’t available to deal with a problem.
 It also gives line managers and their employees the flexibility to work in different countries – with the right system in place, and access to the right information, inter-country management barriers are broken down.

 2. Help with compliance